I get a lot of snake ID requests with very little information. One of the top requests is:

 So, it’s quite a stretch to start guessing snakes even when the exact Thailand province is known.

-That all said, here are some snakes which can be black without melanism.
+That all said, here are some snakes which can be black or dark without melanism.
 They are relatively patternless and you might see any of these in Thailand.

 Thailand Black Snake Length When Fully Grown